Trans-Sumatra Toll Road

-Trans-Sumatra Toll Road is an under-construction tolled expressway stretching across Sumatra Island in Indonesia from the northern tip of Banda Aceh to the southern tip of Bakauheni.
+The Trans-Sumatra Toll Road is an under-construction tolled expressway stretching across Sumatra Island in Indonesia from the northern tip of Banda Aceh to the southern tip of Bakauheni.
 This toll road was originally planned to connect to the established toll road system of Java through the now cancelled Sunda Strait Bridge.
 The toll road is to include supporting corridors connecting the cities of Padang, Bengkulu, and Sibolga on the western coast of the island to the main corridors stretching across the more populated eastern coast.
 State construction company Hutama Karya has been given a government-granted monopoly to operate the network.